 Bedford-Stuyvesant is a neighborhood located in the central portion of the borough of Brooklyn, Long Island, New York.
 It is part of Brooklyn Community Board 3, Brooklyn Community Board 8, and Brooklyn Community Board 16.
 The neighborhood is officially bordered by Flushing Avenue in the north (on the Williamsburg border) to Classon Avenue on the west (bordering Clinton Hill) the east at Broadway (bordering Bushwick) the south at Park Place and Ralph Avenue on the east (bordering Crown Heights), south of East New York Avenue (bordering Brownsville), and west of Van Sinderen Avenue (bordering East New York).
 In fact, the nation’s first community development corporation was started in Bedford-Stuyvesant in 1967, a result of community activism and backing from Senators Robert F. Kennedy and Jacob Javits.

-Many well-known people live in Bedford-Stuyvesant that includes Shirley Chishom (first black woman elected to Congress), Jackie Robinson (baseball player), Norman Mailer (writer), Randy Weston (jazz pianist), Busta Rhymes (rapper), and Jay-Z (rapper).
+Many well-known people live in Bedford-Stuyvesant including Shirley Chishom (first black woman elected to Congress), Jackie Robinson (baseball player), Norman Mailer (writer), Randy Weston (jazz pianist), Busta Rhymes (rapper), and Jay-Z (rapper).
 There are many businesses here are owned by people of Caribbean descent, typically health food stores, take-away restaurants, and house repair.
 The Caribbean population is often perceived as having strong moral values, and entrepreneurial skills.
-Several charitable institutions like the Brooklyn Orphan Asylum, the Brooklyn Home for Aged Men, the Brooklyn Home for Consumptives, and St. Mary's Hospital are available here.
-The Bedford-Stuyvesant Real Estate became even more in demand now a day for having historically significant brick and limestone houses.
-Home price value ranges from $600,000 to over $1 million.
+Several charitable institutions like the Brooklyn Orphan Asylum, the Brooklyn Home for Aged Men, the Brooklyn Home for Consumptives, and St. Mary’s Hospital are available here.
+Bedford-Stuyvesant Real Estate has became more in demand today for having historically significant brick and limestone houses.
+Home price values range from $600,000 to over $1 million.